-The traditional bank practice of hiring a commercial lender who will “bring his book of business” has become a risky proposition.
+The traditional bank practice of hiring a commercial lender who will “bring their book of business” has become a risky proposition.

 FIRST: this deal went down in Wyoming.
 Not exactly a money center.
 So, is the Federal Reserve signaling a crackdown on insider abuse?